 5. Chase Some Tail

-When fishing big, buggy streamers, dead drift them like you would a nymph.
+When fishing big, buggy streamers during the spring runoff, dead drift them like you would a nymph.
 I like to dead drift a streamer through a run, then, toward the end of the presentation, slowly strip and jig it straight up.
-I like John Barr’s Meat Whistle from Umpqua when using this tactic, since the jig head has great motion.
+I like John Barr’s Meat Whistle from Umpqua when using this tactic since the jig head has great motion.
 But, regardless of which pattern you try, make sure to take your time and fish it slowly.

 Pay attention to the temperature and rain the day and night prior to hitting the water.
 Many folks don’t realize that runoff flows are cyclical.
 Typically, peak flows are brought on by snowmelt that slowly comes down as a hot afternoon wears on, and continues throughout the night and into the next day.
 So, if it’s been particularly hot, or if you’ve received a lot of rainfall, consider postponing your outing for a couple of days.
 Check the gauging stations for your local honey holes to see whether you can spot a declining flow trend.
 Once the water lowers again, then it’s go time.